 The 3.5 GHz range in the 5G era

-The 3.5 GHz range is the basis for the first implementations of 5G globally.
+The 3.5 GHz range (also known as C-band) is the basis for the first implementations of 5G globally.

 This spectrum is at a balancing point between coverage and capacity that provides the perfect environment for the earliest 5G connectivity.
 Planning of these frequencies has taken place over multiple WRC cycles and work on harmonisation continues today.
 However, in recent years, the 3.5 GHz range’s status as the principal 5G launch band has become clear globally and this has driven a wider ecosystem, increased device diversity, and enhanced competition.